 The goal for someone drinking these nonalcoholic beverages is to stimulate the ritual of drinking without consuming alcohol.
 Someone in recovery from an alcohol use disorder would not be encouraged even to attempt to reproduce the ritual of drinking alcohol for fear that this activity would be a trigger for relapse.

-Practical Alternatives to Alcohol to Produce Feelings of Relaxation
+Practical Alcohol Alternatives to Produce Feelings of Relaxation

 Many people claim to use alcohol as a method to relax or deal with the stress that they encounter in everyday life.